thomas-s-lee/home/_pages/projects.md

 ---

-## 🧪 Methodology
+## Methodology - Instrumental Variable

 ### Step 1: Instrumental Variable Construction
+To isolate the causal effect of capital investment, I use an instrumental variable strategy.
+This is necessary because wealthier districts can both afford more capital spending and achieve better outcomes for reasons unrelated to infrastructure, creating endogeneity concerns in naïve comparisons.

 - **Instrument**: `DTL_High × Post`
 - DTL_High: High pre-policy debt-to-property-tax-levy ratio (1987–1991)
 - Post: Indicator for post-policy period (1998 onward)
-- Motivation: Districts with high pre-existing debt burdens are more likely to benefit from state subsidies
+- Motivation: Districts with high pre-existing debt burdens are more likely to benefit from state subsidies,

 ### Step 2: 2SLS Regression